altomator/Image_Retrieval/README.md

 ### Synopsis
-This work uses an ETL (extract-transform-load) approach and deep learning technics to implement an image retrieval functionality in multicollection digital librairies.
+This work uses an ETL (extract-transform-load) approach and deep learning technics to implement image retrieval functionalities in digital librairies.

 Specs are:
 1. Identify and extract iconography wherever it may be found, in the still images collection but also in printed materials (newspapers, magazines, books).